Kardinia-Church/ATEM-Tally/README.md

 * Note the first LED in the chain is the user LED
 ### Programming the NodeMCU
 * In order to program the NodeMCU you either need to download [Visual Studio Code](https://code.visualstudio.com/) and install the [PlatformIO](https://platformio.org/install/ide?install=vscode) extension which is used to compile the project
-* Download the source code from GitHub by pressing the code download button and press Download ZIP
+* Download the source code from GitHub [here!](https://github.com/Kardinia-Church/ATEM-Tally/releases)
 * Open Platform IO home in Visual Studio Code and open the project found in the ``Source`` folder
 * Open the ```settings.h``` file found in the ```src``` folder.
 This contains the settings that can be configured
 * At the minimum the ```ssid``` and ```password``` must be set to your wifi network.
 This must be the same network as the server!